Capacity Management – Where is my Crystal Ball when I need it?

 - What are my options for extra capacity?

 - What are the costs of those options?

 As we gradually approach the “new norm” with countries beginning to lift restrictions, companies must develop strategies and procedures with the same rigor to optimize IT costs and mitigate business risk just as the healthcare professionals are doing to contain, slow the spread and soon, eradicate this global virus.
 Let us hope that our “crystal ball” can provide us advance notice of what is coming to be better prepared next time.

 Want to learn more about the principles of capacity optimization?

-Sign up for our webinar Controlling Costs and Mitigating Risks in Uncertain Times
+Watch the on demand webinar Controlling Costs and Mitigating Risks in Uncertain Times here

 More Capacity News: 2 Week’s free trial of Fusion’s Capacity Optimization Service